Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 Effectively, modules have "logical" boundaries rather than "physical" boundaries.

-You should apply Sitecore Helix in a way that you see as best for your customer, solution, and requirements -- `it is not a rulebook </introduction/about-this-documentation.html#sitecore-helix-is-not-a-rulebook>`__.
+You should apply Sitecore Helix in a way that you see as best for your customer, team, solution, and requirements -- `it is not a rulebook </introduction/about-this-documentation.html#sitecore-helix-is-not-a-rulebook>`__.
 However the reasons for departing from the conventions should be understood, as well as the potential for accumulating technical debt when doing so.
 The goals of